Birmingham Car Accident Attorney

 Birmingham Car Accident Lawyers: Cases We Handle

 Every car accident is different and involves unique factors and causes.
-At Farris, Riley & Pitt, LLP, we regularly handle a wide variety of car crash cases and car accident claims such as:
+At Farris, Riley & Pitt, LLP, we regularly handle a wide variety of car crash cases and car accident claims, such as:

 - Distracted Driving Accidents: Driving while using a handheld device such as a cell phone or tablet takes a person’s focus away from the road and is against the law in Alabama.
-Even a small lapse in attention can be the difference between a driver hitting the brakes quickly enough to stop and a devastating car accident.
+Even a minor lapse in attention can be the difference between a driver hitting the brakes quickly enough to stop and a devastating car accident.

 - Construction Zone Accidents: Work zones in Alabama can cause frustration for drivers because they force the vehicles passing through them to slow down to comply with lower speed limits.
-Some drivers disregard these types of safety measures and often cause serious car crashes.
+Some drivers disregard these safety measures and often cause serious car crashes.

 - Multi-Vehicle Accidents: Some crashes involve more than two vehicles.
 Such cases can quickly become very complicated, with drivers’ insurers and legal services blaming one another for being at fault.
 Farris, Riley & Pitt, LLP can conduct a thorough investigation of the car wreck to determine all liable parties and work to ensure that they are held accountable and provide financial compensation.

-- Uninsured Motorist Accidents: Under the Alabama Mandatory Liability Insurance Act, no person in the state can operate a motor vehicle unless it is covered by a liability insurance policy that satisfies the minimum liability insurance limits of $25,000 for death or bodily injury to one person, $50,000 for death or bodily injury to two or more persons, and $25,000 for property damage.
-Unfortunately, some Alabama drivers do not carry any kind of insurance, and it can be incredibly difficult for victims to obtain the compensation they need in such car accident cases.
-If Farris, Riley & Pitt, LLP is your Birmingham personal injury law firm, we can assist in both holding these negligent drivers accountable and claiming coverage from your own insurance provider.
+- Uninsured Motorist Accidents: Under the Alabama Mandatory Liability Insurance Act, no person can operate a motor vehicle unless they have an insurance policy that satisfies the state’s minimum liability insurance limits.
+Those requirements include $25,000 for death or bodily injury to one person, $50,000 for death or bodily injury to two or more people, and $25,000 for property damage.
+Unfortunately, some Alabama drivers do not carry any insurance, and obtaining compensation in such cases is challenging.
+We can assist you in holding these negligent drivers accountable and claiming coverage from your insurance provider.

 What You Should Do After a Car Accident?